reframejs/reframe/docs/overview.template.md

  - *HTML-static*, that is the page is rendered to HTML at build-time instead of request-time.
  - *DOM-static*, that is the page is not hydrated and the page's DOM is not manipulated.

-This is gives you flexibility to implement a wide range of types of React apps:
+This is gives you the ability to implement a wide range of types of React apps:
  - Static websites, that is HTML-static apps.
  <br/>
  By configurating all pages as HTML-static, all pages are rendered to HTML at build-time and no Node.js server is required.
 These apps can be deployed to static website host such as GitHub Pages or Netlify.